pierre-rouleau/pel/doc/pel-manual.rst

   blocks by typing ``<M-f12> M-` M-,`` or in all Erlang buffers with ``M-- <M-f12> M-` M-,``.

+All Electric key behaviour is controlled by customization: The **pel-erlang-electric-keys** and **pel-erlang-space-after-comma-in-block** user-options must be enabled to activate the electric behaviour.
+By default, everything is enabled except the automatic space after comma in block.

 .. _PEL Erlang PDF: https://raw.githubusercontent.com/pierre-rouleau/pel/master/doc/pdf/pl-erlang.pdf
 .. _Erlang Programming Language: https://en.wikipedia.org/wiki/Erlang_(programming_language)